Red String (webcomic): Publication history

 Red String was first printed in 2005 as a self-published work under Gina Biggs's all-female comic group, Strawberry Comics.
 On May 1, 2006, the author announced that Dark Horse Comics had licensed the title for publication.
 The first seven chapters of the series, mostly edited and touched up for print with Dark Horse Comics, were collected into Volume 1 and released on January 28, 2007.
 Volume 2 was released January 30, 2008, and collected chapters eight through fourteen.
 The third volume comprised chapters fifteen through twenty one and was released on May 8, 2008.
 No further volumes will be published by Dark Horse.

-The series continues to be released online for free despite its completion.
+The series continues to be released online despite its completion.
 In addition, a full-color art book titled Threads was released by the author in 2006.
 Threads II, a follow-up artbook was released in early 2009 and is also self-published by the author.

 There is also a radio play in production based on the comic.
-Crystal Miller of the Voice Acting Alliance initiated the project in September 2005, later passing the reigns to Biggs.
+Crystal Miller of the Voice Acting Alliance initiated the project in September 2005, later passing the reins to Biggs.
 On November 7, 2006, the first chapter was released, and as of April 2008, three chapters and one supplement have been released.

 The comic is a member of the Create a Comic Project.

+As of the time of writing (October 2023) it is officially available at Strawberry Comics.